 - 1. Review the effectiveness of the System for monitoring compliance with applicable laws and guidance and the results of management's investigation and follow-up (including disciplinary action) of any instance of non-compliance. - 2.
 Review the findings of any examinations by regulatory agencies and any auditor observations and management's response to same. - 3.
-Ensure that: (a) special investigations within the Committee's scope of responsibility, including any report or complaint made through the Association's hotline or online reporting system, are performed as needed or as otherwise required, which investigations shall be performed, or cause to be performed, by the Standards of Conduct Official or as otherwise provided by Association guidance and applicable law; nothing herein or otherwise shall authorize the Committee or any other person to interfere with an investigation that is properly being performed by another person; and (b) procedures are established for the receipt, retention, and treatment of complaints made by employees, directors, and others regarding questionable accounting, internal controls, or auditing matters, as appropriate; nothing herein authorizes the discovery or disclosure of any confidential complaint, report, or investigation made by the Standards of Conduct Official or by a third-party retained to perform such work, as permissible.
+Oversee, review and periodically update the associations Standards of Conduct program and the associations system to monitor compliance and execution of the program.

-- 4. Review the process for communicating the Code of Ethics and Standards of Conduct to employees and directors of the Association and for confirming compliance therewith. - 5.
+- 4. Ensure that: (a) special investigations within the Committee's scope of responsibility, including any report or complaint made through the Association's hotline or online reporting system, are performed as needed or as otherwise required, which investigations shall be performed, or cause to be performed, by the Standards of Conduct Official or as otherwise provided by Association guidance and applicable law; nothing herein or otherwise shall authorize the Committee or any other person to interfere with an investigation that is properly being performed by another person; and (b) procedures are established for the receipt, retention, and treatment of complaints made by employees, directors, and others regarding questionable accounting, internal controls, or auditing matters, as appropriate; nothing herein authorizes the discovery or disclosure of any confidential complaint, report, or investigation made by the Standards of Conduct Official or by a third-party retained to perform such work, as permissible. - 5.
+Review the process for communicating the Code of Ethics and Standards of Conduct to employees and directors of the Association and for confirming compliance therewith. - 6.
 Obtain regular updates from management and Association counsel regarding compliance matters.